top of page

 The South West Arts volunteer board meets 4 times per year around the local region.

-Current members are welcome to nominate for the South West Arts board at any time during the year prior to the AGM in April each year.
 Please download and complete a member form and board nomination form and submit via email to the South West Arts office.
 Please note that you need to be an adopted general member before submitting a board nomination.

 Rowena Jackson